Nick Carter, Master Detective: Chick Carter, Boy Detective

 Chick Carter, Boy Detective was a serial adventure that aired weekday afternoons on Mutual.
 Chick Carter, the adopted son of Nick Carter, was played by Bill Lipton (1943–44) and Leon Janney (1944–45).
 The series aired from July 5, 1943 to July 6, 1945.

+Episodes

+Episodes included "The Case of the Brick Oven Corpse" on July 3, 1949, and "The Case of the Impossible Murder" on April 5, 1953.

 On film

 Walter Pidgeon played Nick Carter and Donald Meek played Bartholomew in three films produced by MGM: Nick Carter, Master Detective (1939), Phantom Raiders (1940), and Sky Murder (1940) Several films covering Carter's adventures were released during the silent era.
 See Nick Carter (literary character) for more.